cefet-rj-dal/harbinger/examples/custom/02-anomaly-custom_anomaly.md

 We now use the custom detector exactly as we would use any other anomaly detector in the package.

+### Run the Core Analysis

+With the environment and the method ready, we execute the central analytical step and inspect its immediate output.
+This is the point where the abstract idea described earlier becomes operational, so the reader should pay attention to what is produced and how Harbinger standardizes the result.

 ``` r
 data(examples_anomalies)
 dataset <- examples_anomalies$simple